Updated June 2026

 Quick Answer

 Yes, you can sell a house with tenants, even non-paying ones.
 We buy rental properties with existing tenants in place.
-You don't have to evict first.
-We take on the tenant situation and handle it after closing.
+You may not have to evict first, but the lease status, deposits, unpaid rent, and access terms need to be reviewed and written into the offer.

 Your Options When Selling With Tenants